circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Pre-installed Tools

-For both language and service images, CircleCI has extended the official Docker images with additional tools.
+CircleCI has extended all convenience images with additional tools

 ### APT Packages